More speakers will be announced over the upcoming months

 Dr Heidi Thomson

-Associate professor, Victoria University of Wellington
+Professor, Victoria University of Wellington

 Originally from Belgium, Dr Heidi Thomson was educated at Ghent University and at the University of Illinois (Urbana-Champaign).
 She teaches Romantic literature at Victoria University of Wellington.
 Most recently, her book Coleridge and the Romantic Newspaper: The Morning Post and the Road to Dejection (Palgrave UK) was published in 2016.
 Her research interests include contextual poetics, biography, and the role of literature and the humanities in society.